Pruning Crape Myrtles: How to Keep Your Crape Healthy

 3. Don’t use dirty or old pruners.
 Make sure that your tools are clean and sterile to make good clean cuts.
 If it takes a few tries to cut through a branch, and the cut is jagged, then it may get infected.

 4. Don’t feel bad if you don’t prune your trees.
 It isn’t necessary to prune Crape Myrtles, even if it can improve bloom production.
-These tough trees will grow fine on their own.
+These tough trees will grow fine in their natural form and natural shape.

 1. Hand Pruners: A small pair of pruners generally used to prune small branches and shrubs with stems no larger than half an inch wide.